Office of International Programs

 - Each course must have learning outcomes equivalent to a traditionally delivered course.

-- Keep in mind that pre- and post-travel sessions and on-site sessions that are NOT orientation may be counted toward the contact hours
+- Keep in mind that pre- and post-travel sessions and on-site sessions that are not orientation may be counted toward the contact hours.

 Consult with the chair of your department to determine when the class will be offered:

-- Fall, spring, summer I, II, or long summer
+- Fall, spring, summer I, II, or long summer.

-Write your syllabus:
+Create your syllabus:

 - Try to be as specific as possible.